 Pneumatic is the branch of physics or technology concerned with the mechanical properties of gases.
 Pneumatic can also be defined as a branch of fluid power in which use gas as a fluid.
 There are two types of gases are used in pneumatic systems such as compressed air and Nitrogen.

-Compressed air is a mixture of all gases contains in the atmosphere.
+Compressed air is a mixture of all gases contained in the atmosphere.
 The unlimited supply of air and the ease of compression make compressed air the most widely used fluid for pneumatic systems.

 Advantages of the Pneumatic System

-Some of the main advantages of pneumatic systems as follow:
+Some of the main advantages of pneumatic systems are as follow: